Debre Tabor: 20th century

 When the Bank of Ethiopia was created in 1931 it opened a branch office with two employees at Debre Tabor.
 During the Second Italian-Abyssinian War, Debre Tabor was occupied by unit which advanced from Bahir Dar on 28 April.
 During the occupation, a telegraph office was opened in the town and postal service restored.
 The Italians also constructed a road from Gondar via Debre Tabor to Dessie.
 The first mosque in Debre Tabor was constructed and eucalyptus planting extended.
 Despite these improvements, as early as August 1937, there were almost simultaneous but apparently uncoordinated attacks by arbegnoch on garrisons near Debre Tabor and near Bahir Dar.
 After several months of attacks, the British convinced Colonel Angelini to surrender the town 6 July 1941, allowing the British to advance towards the organized Italian resistance around Gondar under the command of Guglielmo Nasi, who by this point was the acting Viceroy and Governor-General of Italian East Africa.

 In 1958, Debre Tabor was one of 27 places in Ethiopia ranked as First Class Township.

-1975-1991 civil war
+In 1967 an Irish travel writer, Dervla Murphy, visited Debre Tabor and reported that the population was about 7,000 with sometimes as many as 3,000 outsiders attending the Saturday market.

-Near the beginning of Derg rule, Debre Tabor was seized by a group of local landlords and their followers in opposition to the government September 1975, killing the provincial governor and expelling both a Chinese road-building team and missionaries of the Seventh Day Adventist Church who ran a local hospital.
+In September 1975, after the beginning of Derg rule, Debre Tabor was seized by a group of local landlords and their followers in opposition to the government, killing the provincial governor and expelling both a Chinese road-building team and missionaries of the Seventh Day Adventist Church who ran a local hospital.
 Government control was reestablished within a month.